 Pelvic Tilt Test: Set-up in five-iron posture with the arms across the chest.
 Tilt the pelvis anteriorly/forwards and tilt the pelvis posterior/backward.
 Do it only if there is clear ability to do both motions.

-- Toe Touch Test: Stand with the feet together and toes pointing forwards.
-Bend down from the hips forwards and try to tough the ends of the fingers to the tips of the toes, without bending the knees. .
+Toe Touch Test: Stand with the feet together and toes pointing forwards.
+Bend down from the hips forwards and try to touch the ends of the fingers to the tips of the toes, without bending the knees.
 If your hands touch your feet, you are fit for the game.

-- Lying Shoulder Mobility: Lie on your back with the arms in ninety/ninety position.
+Lying Shoulder Mobility: Lie on your back with the arms in ninety/ninety positions.
 Make a fist with your thumbs up.
 Do both of your thumbs touch the ground?
-If yes, then practice it everyday.
+If yes, then practice it every day.

 Trunk Rotation: Start by sitting on the corner of a square chair or stool with knees and feet together, body in an upright and erect posture and arms across the chest.
 You can use two golf clubs on the ground to make/extend the two 45-degree angles of the chair.
 Rotate the thorax both to the right and to the left as far as possible.
 Is the rotation 45-degrees equal on both rotations?

-- Single Leg Balance Test: Stand facing away from the corner of the wall.
+Single Leg Balance Test: Stand to face away from the corner of the wall.
 The shoulders should barely touch the wall and arms are down by the side of the body.
 Elevate one leg until the thigh is parallel with the ground.
 Once stable, close the eyes and see how long balance is maintained.
-Any repositioning of the foot and/or body (shoulders) touching the wall is considered loss of balance.
-Can balance be maintained on both sides for 25 seconds?
+Any repositioning of the foot and/or body (shoulders) touching the wall is considered the loss of balance.
+Can the balance be maintained on both sides for 25 seconds?

 Exercises targeting the Back